Tornadoes of 2016: August 14 (Philippines)

 A rare tornado hit Metro Manila, Philippines at around 4:30 p.m., local time, on August 14, 2016, amid floods and heavy rains caused by the southwest monsoon, which affected the island of Luzon.
 This was the second time in recorded history that a tornado struck the metropolis.
 The tornado was caused by a severe thunderstorm in Manila Bay.
 The tornado affected the city of Manila and Quezon City.

 The tornado formed at the time of 4:25 pm in Baseco Tondo Compound.
 More than 200 houses were damaged and two people were injured.
 The water and electricity supply of the barangays in Quezon City, were shut down due to the tornado.
 More electric lines were damaged during the blast.
 The Tornado swept through the cities of Manila and Quezon City, in the Philippines.
 The tornado was seen traveling towards the districts of Intramuros and Sampaloc, and then to Galas and New Manila in Quezon City.
 It toppled trees, electrical posts and destroyed property along its way.
 Among those hit and damaged was the National Press Club building in Intramuros.
 Parts of the glass staircase of the NPC was destroyed and as well as some of makeshift eateries in front.
-Several houses were reported damaged and a number of residents were injured in the Baseco compound in Tondo and at least 1,000 residents were evacuated from the tornado.
+Several houses were reported damaged, and a number of residents were injured in the Baseco compound in Tondo and at least 1,000 residents were evacuated from the tornado.
 The twister shattered the glass door of a 24-hour convenience store and toppled some trees on G. Tuazon Street.

-August 20

-On August 20, 2016, a storm system produced multiple weak tornadoes across portions of Michigan, Indiana, Ohio and Kentucky.
-Two EF0 tornadoes, part of a very weak tornado family of 6, caused damage and extensive power outages in the Grand Rapids metropolitan area.
-Most damage occurred to trees and utility poles, but some damage to homes and structures happened mostly due to trees falling on them or weak construction.
-No fatalities or injuries resulted from this event.